operasoftware/devopera/articles/_posts/2013-09-06-mutation-observers-tutorial.md

 	}
 	mo.observe(document.body, options);
 </div>
-	<figcaption>Figure 5: How to observe the addition or removal of child nodes to a document</figcaption>
+	<figcaption class="figure__caption">Figure 5: How to observe the addition or removal of child nodes to a document</figcaption>
 </figure>

 Notice that we’ve included the `subtree` option, and set it to `true`.
 Doing so captures when [children are appended][6] to the document body (example: `document.body.appendChild(el)`), _and_ when they are appended to a child of the body (`document.getElementById('my_element').appendChild(el)`).
 If, instead, `subtree` was `false` or missing, the observer would only keep track of elements appended to the body.